 BREAKING NEWS: Young Canadians Are The Poorest Ever

-This blows.
 You’ve probably heard your well-read anarchist friend drunkly sound off at some point that millennials, despite being insanely educated, earn less than their parents did at their age.
 Well, turns out the co-op grocery buying couch surfers are right.

 According to a new report from Oxfam: